jl-oclinux/SecWinBatchMode/Win10-Initial-Setup-Script/README.md

 ### Presets

 The tweak library consists of separate idempotent functions, containing one tweak each.
 The functions can be grouped to *presets*.
 Preset is simply a list of function names which should be called.
 Any function which is not present or is commented in a preset will not be called, thus the corresponding tweak will not be applied.
-In order for the script to do something, you need to supply at least one tweak library via `-include` and at least one tweak name, either via `-preset` or directly as command line argument.
+In order for the script to do something, you need to supply at least one tweak library via `-import` and at least one tweak name, either via `-preset` or directly as command line argument.

 The tweak names can be prefixed with exclamation mark (`!`) which will instead cause the tweak to be removed from selection.
 This is useful in cases when you want to apply the whole preset, but omit a few specific tweaks in the current run.
 Alternatively, you can have a preset which "patches" another preset by adding and removing a small amount of tweaks.

 To supply a customized preset, you can either pass the function names directly as arguments.

-    powershell.exe -NoProfile -ExecutionPolicy Bypass -File swmb.ps1 -include Win10.psm1 EnableFirewall EnableDefender
+    powershell.exe -NoProfile -ExecutionPolicy Bypass -File swmb.ps1 -import Win10.psm1 EnableFirewall EnableDefender

 Or you can create a file where you write the function names (one function name per line, no commas or quotes, whitespaces allowed, comments starting with `#`) and then pass the filename using `-preset` parameter.
 Example of a preset file `mypreset.txt`: